“I don’t feel like doing anything” may sound like pure laziness to some people, but in reality, it could be so much more than that.

-So, give your body what it needs and get a good and healthy amount of good-quality sleep.
+So, give your body what it needs and get a good and healthy amount of high-quality sleep.

-Meditation takes your mind to a peaceful place, thus helping you see your life from a new perspective.
+Meditation helps you see your life from a new perspective.

 I know, I know.
 You don’t feel like doing ANYTHING.

-You don’t even feel like talking to people you like, so why on Earth would you bother to get uncomfortable exercising?
+You don’t even feel like talking to people you like, so why would you want to get uncomfortable working out?

-Well, in case you haven’t heard, and I’m 98% sure you have, exercise can make you feel happier and increase your energy levels.
+Well, in case you haven’t heard, exercise can make you feel happier and increase your energy levels.